 Firefly Grove Park

-Wauwatosa opened Firefly Grove Park in 2025 with an emphasis on being environmentally friendly.
-Located at 1900 N. 116th St. on the west side, the park has two solar panel arrays (one that powers the park), a retaining pond, and a marshy area with native grasses and plants designed for additional water run-off.
+Firefly Grove Park is not only home to Mama Rosa, but also home to many environmentally features.
+Designed with sustainability in mind, the park features two solar panel arrays (one that powers the park), a retaining pond, and a marshy area with native grasses and plants designed for additional water run-off.
 The walking paths are constructed with permeable pavement, which prevents stormwater runoff.
-The park even contains a living willow hut!
-Much of the park’s landscaping was filled in by land and dirt removed during the reconstruction of the nearby freeway on/off-ramp at North Avenue.
+The park even contains a living willow hut and much of the park’s landscaping was filled in by land and dirt removed during the reconstruction of the nearby freeway on/off-ramp at North Avenue.

 LED Street Lights